djacobow/spinkler/WEB_SERVER.md

 # SPinkler web server

 The main software code for the SPinkler project is reasonably simple.
 A python script checks Google Calendar and controls the valves/triacs based on a schedule.

 The script itself is most easily configured simply by ssh-ing into the host Pi and editing a JSON file.
 This is described in the `README.md` file.

 However, what would be even more convenient for most users would be if they could configure or adjust the SPinkler software from a web page that the host Pi serves.
+Well, that's convenient to use, but it's a bit more effort to set up.

-This describes the experimental version of just that thing is included in this repo.
+This document the experimental version of a web server with configuration.
 It uses most of the same files and adds a web server layer.

 ## Google Authentication